 Service protection in this context refers to the set of security mechanisms (e.g., access control, traffic filtering, traffic encryption, traffic integrity) that aim to prevent malicious or unauthorized access to the different attack surfaces exposed by managed services or resources.

 Clause 5 of TS 33.501 [13] lists the security requirements and features for 5G, which cover different service-related protection aspects, e.g., integrity protection, confidentiality protection, replay protection, privacy protection, etc.

+Discussions to date have not identified a solution for such a scenario in 5GA.
+As such, the topic concludes with no potential requirements nor potential solutions proposed in this study.

+4.19.2 Potential requirements

+No potential requirements were identified in this study.

+4.19.3 Potential solutions

+No potential solutions were identified in this study.

+4.19.4 Evaluation of potential solutions

+Not applicable.

 4.20 Use case #20: New deployment scenario for Intent Handling Function at ManagedElement